 In a giant step toward becoming a Utility of the Future, GLWA is transitioning its Wastewater Treatment Plant (WWTP) to a Water Resource Recovery Facility (WRRF), that will ultimately operate on renewable energy.
 At the end of this process, the WRRF will be energy neutral, meaning the facility will create enough energy to power its own operations, and perhaps even create excess energy that can be fed into the power grid.

-Additionally, a new Biosolids Dryer Facility (BFD) has the ability to turn roughly one billion gallons of biosolids into environmentally friendly fertilizer.
+Additionally, a new Biosolids Dryer Facility (BDF) has the ability to turn roughly one billion gallons of biosolids into environmentally friendly fertilizer.
 This alternative to burning or dumping in a landfill will significantly decrease emissions year-over-year.

 Log into our GDRSS portal here.

 Combined Sewer Overflows

 GLWA operates and maintains CSO Outfalls and CSO Facilities in accordance with our Michigan Department of Environmental Quality (MDEQ) National Pollution Discharge Elimination System (NPDES) permit.

 BY THE NUMBERS